 Day Highlights Overnight

-Day 1 Arrive in Oslo Oslo
+Day 1 Arrive in Oslo, Evening Wooden Sailboat Cruise Oslo

-Day 3 Train to Finse - Hike to Geiteryggshytta Mountain Lodge
+Day 3 Train to Finse, Hike to Geiteryggshytta Mountain Lodge

 Day 4 Hike to Østerbø Mountain Lodge

-Day 5 Hike to Vassbygdi - Ferry to Bergen Bergen
+Day 5 Hike to Vassbygdi, Ferry to Bergen Bergen

-Day 7 Bergen - Drive to Kalvåg Kalvåg
+Day 7 Drive to Kalvåg Kalvåg

 Day 10 Depart Oslo

-Day 1: Arrive in Oslo
+Day 1: Arrive in Oslo, Evening Wooden Sailboat Cruise

 Oslo's up-and-coming neighborhood.

-It's easy to get to your first trekking lodge by foot along the Rallarvegen.
+Later, board a four-hour train to Haugastøl, the highest and most mountainous point on the Bergen Railway between Norway's two largest cities.
+From here, you'll set off on foot to your first trekking lodge along the Rallarvegen.
 This route is a cultural and historical monument with scenery that spans from tall mountains and glaciers to lush valleys and fjord views.
 In fact, Haugastøl is located in the middle of national parks and protected areas, and it's a wonderful starting point for treks and biking.
+When you arrive, take in the quiet wilderness and enjoy dinner on-site before you go to bed.

-Day 3: Train to Finse - Hike to Geiteryggshytta
+Day 3: Train to Finse, Hike to Geiteryggshytta

 Follow the well-marked path that crosses rivers and streams.

+Spend time in the morning at the lodge having breakfast and preparing a packed lunch before getting ready for your first big day of hiking.
 To begin the day's adventure, you'll walk back to the train and take it one stop to Finse.
-You'll find the track and start your self-guided hike, which takes about five hours to complete.
-You will have great views of Gausta, Hardangerjøkulen glacier, and parts of Jotunheimen National Park along this route.
+Find the track and start your self-guided five-hour hike, enjoying great views of Gausta, the Hardangerjøkulen glacier, and parts of Jotunheimen National Park along the 11-mile (17.7 km) route.
+In the afternoon, take a break and enjoy your packed lunch when you find a beautiful spot—which can be difficult as there are many to choose from!

 Day 4: Hike to Østerbø